Multiunit I.I.D. Prophet Inequalities via Extreme Value Asymptotics: Introduction

 The EVT based framework we derive for understanding the asymptotic competitive ratio scales well to the above challenge, and allows us to sharply characterize the performance of the CE heuristic for any fixed $k$ and $n$ growing large.
 To the best of our knowledge, this is the first result to allow continuous reward distributions in this setting and characterize the performance of CE heuristic without the fluid scaling assumption $k \propto n.$ Our characterization complements the earlier seminal results due to \cite{arlotto2019} which demonstrates uniformly bounded regret over all $\{(k,n): k \leq n\}$ in the presence of discrete random variables with finite support,

-For $k = 1,$ the CE heuristic guarantees approximately half the average reward collected by the optimal dynamic program.
-This performance ratio for CE heuristic improves with $k$ (see Table~\ref{tab:worst_case_ratios}), and grows to eventually match the leading order terms of the optimal dynamic program's performance ratio for all large $k,$ even in the absence of the fluid scaling $k \propto n.$
+For $k = 1,$ the CE heuristic guarantees approximately only half the average reward collected by the optimal dynamic program.
+The performance of CE heuristic improves with $k$ (see Table~\ref{tab:worst_case_ratios}), with the performance ratio growing to eventually match the leading order terms of the optimal dynamic program's performance for all large $k,$ even in the absence of the fluid scaling $k \propto n.$

 A finer analysis nevertheless reveals divergent regret relative to the optimal dynamic program when $k=o(n)$ as $n \rightarrow \infty.$ In particular, we exhibit reward distributions for which the CE heuristic's regret can grow arbitrarily faster than the minimal regret growth rate.
 This divergent regret contrasts with the uniformly bounded regret in the case of finitely supported reward distribution \cite{arlotto2019}.
 In addition, it underscores the sensitivity in viewing the CE heuristic’s performance under the commonly adopted, though subjective, fluid scaling assumption.